FreeRTOS/FreeRTOS/FreeRTOS/Test/CBMC/README.md

 Each of the leaf directories under `proofs` is a proof of the memory safety of a single entry point in FreeRTOS.
 The scripts that you ran in the previous step will have left a Makefile in each of those directories.
-To run a proof, change into the directory for that proof and run `nmake` on Windows or `make` on Linux or macOS.
+To run a proof, change into the directory for that proof and run `make`.
 The proofs may take some time to run; they eventually write their output to `cbmc.txt`, which should have the text `VERIFICATION SUCCESSFUL` at the end.

 ### Proof directory structure